North Yemen civil war: Chemical warfare

+Egyptian forces made use of chemical warfare during the conflict, including attacks with nerve gas.
+The prevalence of gas attacks sharply increased from 1967 onwards.
+They have been described by Asher Orkaby as "a calculated part of the Egyptian effort to depopulate the countryside" through scorched-earth policies.

-The first use of gas took place on June 8, 1963 against Kawma, a village of about 100 inhabitants in northern Yemen, killing about seven people and damaging the eyes and lungs of twenty-five others.
-This incident is considered to have been experimental, and the bombs were described as "home-made, amateurish and relatively ineffective".
+The first use of gas took place on June 8, 1963, against Kawma, a village of about 100 inhabitants in northern Yemen, killing about 7 people and damaging the eyes and lungs of 25 others.
+This incident is considered to have been experimental, and the bombs were described by Dana Schmidt as "home-made, amateurish and relatively ineffective".
 The Egyptian authorities suggested that the reported incidents were probably caused by napalm, not gas.
-The Israeli Foreign Minister, Golda Meir, suggested in an interview that Nasser would not hesitate to use gas against Israel as well.
-There were no reports of gas during 1964, and only a few were reported in 1965.
+The Israeli foreign minister, Golda Meir, suggested in an interview that Nasser would not hesitate to use gas against Israel as well.
+There were no reports of gas during 1964, and only a few reports in 1965.
 The reports grew more frequent in late 1966.
-On December 11, 1966, fifteen gas bombs killed two people and injured thirty-five.
+On December 11, 1966, 15 gas bombs killed 2 people and injured 35.
 On January 5, 1967, the biggest gas attack came against the village of Kitaf, causing 270 casualties, including 140 fatalities.
 The target may have been Prince Hassan bin Yahya, who had installed his headquarters nearby.
 The Egyptian government denied using poison gas, claiming that Britain and the US were using the reports as psychological warfare against Egypt.
-On February 12, 1967, it said it would welcome a UN investigation.
+On February 12, 1967, Egypt said it would welcome a UN investigation.
 On March 1, U Thant said he was "powerless" to deal with the matter.

-On May 10, the twin villages of Gahar and Gadafa in Wadi Hirran, where Prince Mohamed bin Mohsin was in command, were gas bombed, killing at least seventy-five.
-The Red Cross was alerted and on June 2, it issued a statement in Geneva expressing concern.
-The Institute of Forensic Medicine at the University of Berne made a statement, based on a Red Cross report, that the gas was likely to have been halogenous derivatives – phosgene, mustard gas, lewisite, chlorine or cyanogen bromide.
-The gas attacks stopped for three weeks after the Six-Day War of June, but resumed on July, against all parts of royalist Yemen.
-Casualty estimates vary, and an assumption, considered conservative, is that the mustard and phosgene-filled aerial bombs caused approximately 1,500 fatalities and 1,500 injuries.
+On May 10, the twin villages of Gahar and Gadafa in Wadi Hirran, where Prince Mohamed bin Mohsin was in command, were gas bombed, resulting in at least 75 deaths.
+The Red Cross was alerted and, on June 2, it issued a statement in Geneva expressing concern.
+The Institute of Forensic Medicine at the University of Bern made a statement, based on a Red Cross report, that the gas was likely to have been made of halogenous derivatives—phosgene, mustard gas, lewisite, chlorine, or cyanogen bromide.
+The gas attacks stopped for three weeks after the Six-Day War in June, but resumed against all parts of royalist Yemen in July.
+Casualty estimates vary, and a conservative assumption is that the mustard- and phosgene-filled aerial bombs caused approximately 1,500 fatalities and 1,500 injuries.
+The Egyptian use of nerve gas (sometimes directed against local populations in a punitive way) contributed to popular resentment against the republican forces, especially in the Ṣaʿdah region.
+During the war, the CIA found that gas was being used.
+However, the Americans opted to downplay this aspect of Egyptian warfare in their public statements, partially because it would have invited criticism of their own large-scale use of chemical weapons during the Vietnam War.
+Other major powers also refrained from calling out the human rights abuses.